Ethereum: Buying at Support. We look to Buy at 3648 (stop at 3574)

 We look to buy dips.
-Previous support located at 3700.
-Trading within the Channel formation.
+Previous support located at 3650.
+Intraday signals are mildly bullish .
 The bias is still for higher levels and we look for any dips to be limited.
-3700 continues to hold back the bears.
+Further upside is expected although we prefer to set longs at our bespoke support levels at 3650, resulting in improved risk/reward.

 Please also be reminded that if despite the above, any of the said technical analysis (or any of the said indicators, strategies, columns, articles and other features accessible on/through this site) is found to be advisory or a recommendation; and not merely informational in nature, the same is in any event provided with the intention of being for general circulation and availability only.
 As such it is not intended to and does not form part of any offer or recommendation directed at you specifically, or have any regard to the investment objectives, financial situation or needs of yourself or any other specific person.
 Before committing to a trade or investment therefore, please seek advice from a financial or other professional adviser regarding the suitability of the product for you and (where available) read the relevant product offer/description documents, including the risk disclosures.
 If you do not wish to seek such financial advice, please still exercise your mind and consider carefully whether the product is suitable for you because you alone remain responsible for your trading – both gains and losses.